Friday, July 11, 2025

 Palingenesia means restoration to origin—not merely a new beginning.

-The regenerated person is the one who has been connected to the Source, brought back to the creative act of God, and integrated into the new creation He established in Christ before the foundation of the world.
+The regenerated person is one who has been connected to the Source, brought back to the creative act of God, and integrated into the new creation God has established in Christ.

 “For those whom He foreknew, He also predestined to be conformed to the image of His Son…”